autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 ### Set initial pose

 If GNSS is available, it should automatically initialize its pose.
-If not, you can also set initial pose using GUI on RViz.
+If not, you can also set the initial pose using GUI on RViz.

 1. Click the 2D Pose estimate button in the toolbar, or hit the P key
-2. In the 3D View pane, click and hold the left-mouse button, and then drag to set the direction for the initial pose.
+2. In the 3D View pane, click and hold the left mouse button, and then drag to set the direction for the initial pose.

 ### Set goal pose

 Set a goal pose for the ego vehicle.

 1. Click the 2D Nav Goal button in the toolbar, or hit the G key
-2. In the 3D View pane, click and hold the left-mouse button, and then drag to set the direction for the goal pose.
+2. In the 3D View pane, click and hold the left mouse button, and then drag to set the direction for the goal pose.
    If successful, you will see the calculated planning path on RViz.

 ### Engage